Jacob Bernoulli

-Jacob Bernoulli (also known as James or Jacques; – 16 August 1705) was one of the many prominent mathematicians in the Bernoulli family.
-He was an early proponent of Leibnizian calculus and sided with Gottfried Wilhelm Leibniz during the Leibniz–Newton calculus controversy.
-He is known for his numerous contributions to calculus, and along with his brother Johann, was one of the founders of the calculus of variations.
+Jacob Bernoulli (also known as James in English or Jacques in French; – 16 August 1705) was a Swiss mathematician.
+He sided with Gottfried Wilhelm Leibniz during the Leibniz–Newton calculus controversy and was an early proponent of Leibnizian calculus, to which he made numerous contributions.
+A member of the Bernoulli family, he, along with his brother Johann, was one of the founders of the calculus of variations.
 He also discovered the fundamental mathematical constant e.
 However, his most important contribution was in the field of probability, where he derived the first version of the law of large numbers in his work Ars Conjectandi.